KatreinSauer/KatreinSauer_Notebook/_posts/2025-12-16_Coral_Radiation_Damage.md

     &#8594;	Wipe slice with kimwipe and solution of filtered 22g/L Na2CO3 (in fridge in front of the door of the room where Keyence is, in glass bottle with blue cap, labelled…you will see it).

-    Note: I did not do further polishing with diamond/silica/alumina paste because in my test sample this standard polishing was enough to reach <1um roughness on side B (last polished surface).
+  Note: Not further polished with diamond/silica/alumina paste because in test sample this standard polishing was enough to reach < 1um roughness on side B (last polished surface).